bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           systems.
 With it, you can:

-          *   Build intelligent business processes with your own user interfaces—for unlimited internal and external users
+          *   Build intelligent business processes with your own user interfaces

-          *   Share live data across your operations via browser or API with any business team or partner
+          *   Share live data via browser or API with any business team or third party

-          *   Derive new insights from mixed real-time data and execute your unique, differentiating data science
+          *   Derive new insights from mixed real-time data and execute your unique, differentiating algorithms
         video_embed_html: ''
         media_position: left
         media_width: fifty